© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garn-Fawr Tumuli & Enclosure is a scheduled monument protected by Cadw under reference CM038.
 View the official record →

-Garn-Fawr Tumuli and Enclosure is a prehistoric ritual and funerary monument located in Carmarthenshire, Wales, comprising a round barrow and associated enclosure of Neolithic to Bronze Age date.
+Garn-Fawr Tumuli and Enclosure is a prehistoric funerary monument located in Carmarthenshire, Wales, comprising round barrows and associated earthwork enclosures.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM038.

 Garn-Fawr Tumuli & Enclosure dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garn-Fawr Tumuli & Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM038.